danielogen/Real-time-Earthquake-Data-Visualization-tool/README.md

 - Responsive design feature (Map is not yet responsive enough)

 ### Design
-This visualization tool was entire developed on the LAMP environment.
+This visualization tool was entirely developed on the LAMP environment.
 Because this tool was meant to be lightweight and faster, Google maps and JSON was heavily used.
 Support for small screens (e.g. mobile devices) was also highly consider.

 ### Core Technologies

 As of the writing of this document, some of the core technologies that this tool uses include:

--   PHP 5.4.10
+-   PHP 5.6.2
 -   MySQL 5.5.29

 ### Other Technologies